glm-tools/pyglmnet/paper/paper.md

 yhat = glm.predict_proba(Xtest)
 ```

-As illustrated above, pyglmnet's API is designed to be compatible with scikit-learn [@sklearn_api].
+As illustrated above, pyglmnet's API is designed to be compatible with ``scikit-learn`` [@sklearn_api].
 Thus, it is possible to use standard idioms such as:

 ```py
            glm.fit(X, y)
            glm.predict(X)
 ```

-Further, as a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be employed by pyglmnet users.
+Cross-validation and grid search from ``scikit-learn`` tools can also be employed using pyglmnet according to our compatibility.

 # Acknowledgements